Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 Clay's AI focuses on research and workflow construction.

 Sculptor turns natural language descriptions into production-ready enrichment workflows.
-A Sigma customer noted that instead of training teammates for hours, they could point them to Sculptor.
+A Sigma customer noted that instead of training teammates for hours, they could point them to Sculptor and get workflows built in minutes.

-Clay's AI is good at building workflows.
-But it operates on whatever data third-party providers supply.
+Clay's AI is good at building workflows and finding data.
+But it operates on whatever third-party providers supply.
 It researches and structures information.
-It doesn't understand deal patterns or buying behavior on its own.
+It does not understand deal patterns or buying behavior on its own.

-ZoomInfo's AI draws on a broader data foundation than either platform.
-The GTM Context Graph fuses ZoomInfo's B2B data with your CRM records, conversation transcripts, email threads, and behavioral signals.
-The AI doesn't just personalize a message.
+ZoomInfo's AI draws on a broader foundation than either platform.
+The GTM Context Graph fuses ZoomInfo's verified B2B data with your CRM records, Chorus conversation transcripts, email threads, and behavioral signals.
+The AI does not just personalize a message.
 It surfaces why a deal is moving, which accounts match your actual win patterns, and what actions are most likely to advance each opportunity.

 The practical difference: Lemlist's AI writes a better cold email.
-Clay's AI finds the data to inform that email.
-ZoomInfo's AI tells you whether to send the email at all, to whom, and why this moment matters based on patterns across your deal history.
+Clay's AI finds and structures the data to inform that email.
+ZoomInfo's AI tells you whether to send the email at all, to whom, and why this moment matters, based on patterns across your actual deal history.

 Intent signals and buying triggers